stolostron/hub-of-hubs-gitops/README.md

 where the subscriptions-operator is responsible for syncing Git objects via the ACM Subscriptions mechanism, while the non-k8s GitOps component watches the files and processes them.

+Disclaimer: the component was implemented to demonstrate the mechanism.
+It is not tested for scale and can use optimizations such as parallelized storage-walking / parallelized DB job handling.

 ## Prerequisites
 ### Deploying the Shared Volume
 1. Set the `NODE_HOSTNAME` to the hostname of the node (e.g., `ip-10-0-136-193`) that the storage, nonk8s-gitops and the